-How to Dress for Hot & Humid Weather
+What to Wear in Hot & Humid Weather

-The best fabrics for hot weather are lightweight fabrics that wick moisture away from your body or absorb sweat quickly.
+The best clothing for humid weather is made with lightweight fabrics that wick moisture away from your body or absorb sweat quickly.
 This will keep you cool yet dry so you’re not stuck in uncomfortably wet clothing.
 Most outdoor and athletic clothing fabrics are made with quick-drying or moisture-managing properties that will be listed in the features.

 Clothing made from synthetic fabrics like polyester and nylon is a good choice for active days outside.
-Lightweight clothing made with fabrics like cotton and linen are great for low-activity days in hot weather as they are highly breathable but may not dry as quickly as active clothing.
+Lightweight clothing made with fabrics like cotton and linen are great for low-activity days in low humidity as they are highly breathable but may not dry as quickly as active clothing.

 When dressing for hot weather, it’s important to choose clothing that hangs loosely off your body.
 If fabric clings tightly to your body, it makes it more difficult for moisture to be wicked away or sweat to be evaporated.